top of page

 • Overlap by at least 12 inches wherever the Erosion Control Blanket ends and another begins.

 • Uphill layers should overlap bottom layers.
-Staple below the flow level every 12”.
+Stake below the flow level every 12”.

 • Walk-down the blankets to help secure the blanket to the soil.
 Poor contact results in erosion beneath the surface and also causes lower seed germination rates.